 Any person may make a Code of Conduct complaint in accordance with the requirements of the Act.

-Complaints are referred to a three-member Panel, comprising two local government members (one who acts as Chairperson of the Panel) and a legal member.
-Complaints are initially referred to the Chairperson who determines whether the matter requires investigation, in accordance with criteria specified in the Act.
+Complaints are initially referred to an Initial Assessor (who is a legal member of the Panel) to determine whether the matter requires investigation, in accordance with criteria specified in the Act.